aisingapore/kapitan-spark/README.md

 <details><summary><b>Show instructions</b></summary>

-1. If you are using Microk8s, below are the steps to install Nginx and PV with RWX:
+1. If you are using Microk8s, below are the steps to install Nginx and PV with RWX support:

     ```sh
     microk8s enable hostpath-storage